-The Veterans Services Coordinator at the Student Success Center provides college orientation, advocacy, and problemsolving strategies for student veterans' unique needs.
-If you are a student veteran, you are encouraged to contact the Veterans Services Coordinator so that you may learn about the resources available to you.
+The VA Certifying Official provides college orientation, advocacy, and problem-solving strategies for student veterans' unique needs.
+If you are a student veteran, you are encouraged to contact the VA Certifying Official so that you may learn about the resources available to you.

-Information regarding credit for military training and veterans educational benefits may be found in the sections of this catalog entitled "Academic Information" and "Financial Information".
+Information regarding credit for military training and veterans educational benefits may be found in the sections of this catalog entitled "Academic Information" and "Financial Information."